-Balance problems can also result from taking certain medications.
+Balance problems can also result from taking many medications.
 For example, some medicines, such as those that help lower blood pressure, can make a person feel dizzy.

 Prevent Ear Infections

 The ear infection called otitis media is common in children, but adults can get it too.
+Otitis media can sometimes cause dizziness.
 You can help prevent otitis media by washing your hands frequently.
 Also, talk to your doctor about getting a yearly flu shot to stave off flu-related ear infections.
 If you still get an ear infection, see a doctor immediately before it becomes more serious.

 Learn more about otitis media and other ear infections.
 (Centers for Disease Control and Prevention)